Date of Award

 Scholarly Commons Citation

 Colon, Shane, "Geometric Effects of Thermal Barrier Coating Damage on Turbine Blade Temperatures" (2019).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 454.